First things first...

 The first 12 applications received in each category will be the contestants who will be allowed to compete.
 Thereafter, a wait list will be created.
 It will be at the director's discretion whether or not to allow a wait-listed contestant to compete should another contestant drop out.
 Apply early to be guaranteed a spot!

-The competitions that compose the Miss Sparta Pageant include Interview, Public Presentation (a speech about your platform), Talent, Evening Gown, and On-Stage Question.
+The competitions that compose the Miss Sparta Scholarship Program include Interview, Public Presentation (a speech about your platform), Talent, Evening Gown, and On-Stage Question.
 Click here to learn more.

 The competitions that compose the Outstanding Teen include Interview, Activewear, Talent, Evening Gown, and On-Stage Question.
 Click here to learn more.